Core Docs

 Rules:

-• windowId is mandatory for window, widget-realm-viewport, and realm-plane. widget-realm-viewport is intended to be consumed by UiNodeProps::WidgetRealmViewport.
+• windowId is mandatory only for window. widget-realm-viewport is intended to be consumed by UiNodeProps::WidgetRealmViewport.
 Its internal auto-link is used for dependency/routing and UI sampling, not for visible connector composition.

 • size is accepted only for texture.